-Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
-Maximum size of elements (bytes) Name of files (SMB2 format) This number has to be between 1 and 65536 bytes.
+If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.

+This number has to be between 1 and 65536 bytes.
 This file name size (SMB2 - ioctl referral request) is set by default to 61640 to protect the system from the vulnerability CVE 2009-2526.

-Microsoft RPC (DC E/RPC) Inspect Microsoft RPC As the DCE/RPC protocol can be encapsulated in this protocol, this option allows
+Microsoft RPC (DCE/RPC)

-Inspect Microsoft RPC As the DCE/RPC protocol can be encapsulated in this protocol, this option allows (DCE/RPC) protocol enabling or disabling its inspection.
+As the DCE/RPC protocol can be encapsulated in this protocol, this option allows enabling or disabling its inspection.